 - i.
 It is the outcome of original research; - ii.
 Familiarity with relevant research literature on the subject matter and ability to critically engage with it; - iii.
-Ability to design a research project and apply appropriate research methods to address the research question(s) raised;
+Ability to design a research project and apply appropriate research methods to address the research question(s) raised; - iv.

-- iv.
 Ability to analyse the data to answer the research question(s) and to draw conclusions from such analysis; and - v.
-The ability to apply conceptual tools and theories appropriate to examining, explaining, and understanding of the research area chosen.

-(e) Any data collection must comply with the University's existing ethics committee/ethics review board guidelines.

-(f) If a student is found to have engaged in plagiarism or any other academic malpractices, including use of generative AI tools in writing the dissertation, they will have to compulsorily apply for re-admission in the next academic year and complete the dissertation requirements.
-In cases of plagiarism, procedure mentioned in rule 5.6 of the AER shall be followed.
+The ability to apply conceptual tools and theories appropriate to examining, explaining, and understanding of the research area chosen. - (e) Any data collection must comply with the University's existing ethics committee/ethics review board guidelines. - (f) If a student is found to have engaged in plagiarism or any other academic malpractices, including use of generative AI tools in writing the dissertation, the following process shall be followed: - (i) Based on assessment for plagiarism by the supervisor assigned to the student, the Programme Chairs shall seek a written explanation from the student as to why action should not be taken against them on grounds of plagiarism ("Show-Cause notice").
+The similarity report (if any) and the supervisor's remarks shall be provided to the student. - (ii) After receiving the written explanation (if any) from the student, the Programme Chairs shall determine whether the submission by the student amounts to plagiarism. - (iii) A student found to have engaged in plagiarism by the Programme Chairs will have to compulsorily re-register for dissertation in the next academic year.
+A second violation will lead to suspension for a trimester. - (iv) A student aggrieved by the decision of the Programme Chairs may request a review of the decision by the ARC.
+The ARC's decision shall be final.